Apple’s quarterly profit falls as iPhone sales sputter

 Worldwide revenue from iPhones during the quarter totaled $26 billion, a 12% decrease from the same time last year.
 It marks the third straight quarter of eroding iPhone sales, something that has only happened once before.

 Apple is forecasting its total revenue for the July-September period will fall from last year, a sign that it is bracing for yet another drop in iPhone sales.
 That’s particularly striking because Apple typically gets a big boost from the release of new iPhone models in late September.
+But the mid-range projection of $62.5 billion of revenue for the period was better than the $60.9 billion anticipated by analysts, providing another sign of hope for investors betting on Apple’s resilience.

 Even with the iPhone in decline, Apple remains a financial powerhouse.
 Total revenue grew 1% from last year to $53.9 billion.